UNICEF was established in the aftermath of World War II to help children in crisis.

 5. Children forced to fight could never return to their normal lives

 In countries torn apart by conflict, UNICEF specialists have an unimaginably difficult job: negotiating with armed forces to set children free.
-Without them, the 21,000 children released from armed forces in 2016 might still be trapped in violent groups today.
+Without them,13,000 children who were released from armed forces in 2018 might still be trapped in violent groups today.

 But our work doesn't end there.
 Once children are released, UNICEF helps reunite them with their families.